- Erica FrantzErica FrantzDepartment of Political Science, Bridgewater State University

 Modern autocrats respond to this uncertain environment in a variety of ways.
 They use traditional tactics such as repression to maintain control, but reliance on coercive methods can be costly to maintain.
 For this reason, they often incorporate cooptation as well to protect themselves from overthrow (Wintrobe, 1998), meaning the intentional extension of benefits to potential challengers in return for their loyalty (Corntassel, 2007).
 In addition to patronage, dictators use institutions as tools of cooptation, often in the form of political parties, legislatures, elections, and other institutions typically associated with democracies.
 Though pseudo-democratic institutions such as these create positive levels of risk for dictatorships (Cox, 2010), the survival benefits they confer appear to outweigh them.

-Elections, for example, are now widely viewed as a means through which dictatorships maintain power (Gandhi & Lust-Okar, 2009).
+Elections, for example, are widely viewed as a means through which dictatorships maintain power (Gandhi & Lust-Okar, 2009).
 Most dictatorships hold them, though they vary in terms of the regularity with which they are held, their competitiveness, and their scope.
-Elections provide incumbents the opportunity to mobilize their supporters, sending a message to potential challengers that attempts to unseat them are unlikely to be successful thereby lowering the risk of coup (Cox, 2010; Geddes, 2006).
+Elections provide incumbents the opportunity to mobilize their supporters, sending a message to potential challengers that attempts to unseat them are unlikely to be successful, thereby lowering the risk of coup (Cox, 2010; Geddes et al., 2018).

 Likewise, it is argued that legislatures confer survival benefits for dictatorships, specifically partisan legislatures in which members of opposition parties are allowed to hold seats.
 Partisan legislatures prolong regime survival by creating a forum for incorporating potential opposition forces into the system, broadening the support base of the regime apparatus and lowering the chance of coups (Gandhi & Przeworski, 2007; Boix & Svolik, 2007).
 Partisan legislatures provide an arena through which dictators can offer potential rivals policy concessions and bargain over the terms of these deals.
 Rivals, in turn, use legislatures as a tool for monitoring the dictator and ensuring he is upholding his end of the bargain (Boix & Svolik, 2007).

 Despite the façade of democracy, these institutions are key components of most autocrats’ survival strategies; those that incorporate them last longer in power than those that do not (Gandhi, 2008a; Gandhi & Lust-Okar, 2009).
-Today’s dictatorships appear to have caught wind of this message: since the end of the Cold War, most dictatorships feature regular elections, multiple political parties, and a legislature (Kendall-Taylor & Frantz, 2014).
+Dictatorships appear to have caught wind of this message: since the end of the Cold War, most dictatorships have featured regular elections, multiple political parties, and a legislature (Kendall-Taylor & Frantz, 2014).

-Scholars have yet to fully uncover, however, the specific vulnerabilities of these heavily institutionalized regimes.7 Researchers have identified a number of factors that shape the risk of autocratic regime collapse, including the internal balance of power (Moore, 1966), economic performance (Przeworski & Limongi, 1997; Haggard & Kaufman, 1995), income distribution (Boix, 2003), the identity of the autocratic ruling group (Geddes, 2003), and the regime type of neighboring countries (Gleditsch & Ward, 2006).
-But how do these factors interact with dictatorships’ increasing reliance on institutions to affect regime survival?
-In addition, has the widespread use of institutions created new risks for dictatorships?
+Scholars have yet to fully uncover, however, the specific vulnerabilities of these heavily institutionalized regimes.7 Researchers have identified a number of factors that shape the risk of autocratic regime collapse, including the internal balance of power (Moore, 1966), economic performance (Haggard & Kaufman, 1995; Przeworski & Limongi, 1997), income distribution (Boix, 2003), the identity of the autocratic ruling group (Geddes, 2003), and the regime type of neighboring countries (Gleditsch & Ward, 2006).
+But how do these factors interact with dictatorships’ increasing reliance on institutions to ensure regime survival?
+What conditions make even heavily institutionalized regimes vulnerable to collapse, as occurred in Malaysia in 2018 following many decades of authoritarianism?
+Moreover, how can we better unpack the category of authoritarian institutions to move beyond the current emphasis on parties, elections, and legislatures?
+Importantly, has the widespread use of institutions created new risks for dictatorships?
 Has it altered the ways in which they use their coercive apparatuses?
-Future studies on authoritarian survival are needed to address important questions such as these.
+Are we seeing autocratic repression evolve in line with this institutional evolution?
+Future research is needed to address important questions such as these.

 The Road Ahead